It's Open Line Friday, the Rush Limbaugh program on the EIB network.

 Seems logical, but not everybody's convinced slower speeds bring any real benefit, and the debate is heating up.

-Justin McNall, a director of state relations for Triple A says sheer physics tell you that lower speeds equal better fuel economy, fewer injuries, and lower emissions.
+Justin McNall, a director of state relations for AAA, says sheer physics tell you that lower speeds equal better fuel economy, fewer injuries, and lower emissions.

-But what what happens when you change the speed limit is a little less clear.
+But what happens when you change the speed limit is a little less clear.

-Drive 55.org says the average speed people travel on the highway has been rising for 20 years.
+Drive55.org says the average speed people travel on a highway has been rising for 20 years.

 Doing 60 in a 2008 vehicle feels a lot different than the vehicles our grandparents drove.